Mamo1031/RT1/assignment2_part1_rt/README.md

    ```
 2. Open the notebook in your browser and run each cell in turn.

+### Notebook Features
+- **Goal Management**:
+  - Assign a new goal to the robot by specifying x and y coordinates.
+  - Cancel the current goal if needed.
+- **Obstacle Information**:
+  - Display the distance to the closest obstacle in real-time.
+- **Real-Time Plots**:
+  - **Robot Position**: A real-time plot of the robot's position and path using `FuncAnimation`.
+  - **Target Statistics**: A real-time plot showing the number of reached and not-reached targets using `FuncAnimation`.

 ## User Instructions
 - Action Client: